Cherreads

 "You've reached very dangerous levels of self-awareness recently," he said softly.

-But close enough now that she could see the faint ink mark along the side of his wrist from correcting Joe's spreadsheet earlier.
+He stepped closer, though he didn't touch her.
+He never initiated physical contact first while at school.
+He stood close enough now that she could see the faint black ink mark running along the side of his wrist from correcting Joe's spreadsheet earlier.

 "Bee," he said quietly.

-The way he said her name now had changed too.
-Less careful than before.
-More certain.
+The way he said her name had changed too, sounding far less careful than before and entirely more certain.

-"What," she said, and heard immediately that her voice was no longer entirely steady.
+"What," she said, hearing immediately that her own voice was no longer steady.

 His eyes flicked once to her mouth before returning upward.
-Fast.
-Controlled.
-Still devastating.
+The movement was fast, controlled, and utterly devastating to her composure.

 "I think about Saturday constantly."